 - 21.070 (although the ‘official’ frequency is .080)

 By far, most activity is on 20m, then 40m and 30m.
 There is some on 17m and 80m, but not nearly as much.
 Activity on the higher bands will probably increase as the number of dark blotches on Sol increase in the next few years.

 One way to make a bunch of quickie contacts, after you’re set up and working, is to jump in the PSK-related contests.
-The major ones are the TARA contests, which can be found at www.n2ty.org/seasons/tara_seasons.html .
+The major ones are the TARA contests, which can be found at the TARA web site.
 They are fun and not overly competitive.
-Another place to find lots of PSK31 events and contests is to look at this page: www.podxs070.com/contest-calendar .
+Another place to find lots of PSK31 events and contests is to look at the PODXS070 calendar page.

 This is way too short of an article to even come close to covering PSK31 well, but it is easy to find tons of info.
 Just Google “PSK31”.
 You can read for days.
 So read, but don’t stop there.
 Go do.
 It is fun!
 I’ve even heard from a reputable source that there may be some PSK31 during Field Day this year.

 73 for now, Dave NØRQ